Champetaman/ai-dietary-recipe/README.md

 ### Running the Application

-1. Start the development server:
+1. Start the development server with `pnpm`:
     ```sh
     pnpm run dev
     ```